jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

     - Target framework: net6.0
     - Deployment mode: Self-contained
     - Target runtime: win-x64
-    - Produce single file: false
+    - Produce single file: true
     - Enable ReadyToRun compilation: true
     - Trim unused code: true
 - Click on the *Publish* button
-- The build will be placed inside: `bin\Release\net6.0\win-x64\`
+- The build will be placed inside: `bin\Release\net6.0\publish\win-x64\`
-- Create a subfolder called `Updater` inside the new folder that contains the files produced by building the Jam54_Launcher project
+- Place the `Updater.exe` file inside the folder that contains the jar files produced by building the Jam54_Launcher project.
-- Move the files produced during this build, into the subfolder called Updater.
-Place this Updater folder in the folder that contains the jars from building the Jam54_Launcher.

 ## Creating An Installer
 Once we have built both of our projects, we can create an installer by following the steps described in [creating an installer.](./CreatingAnInstaller.md)